McPherson College: Student life

+The Student Government Association is led by a president and chief of staff.
+There are representatives elected from each academic year and each of the residence halls.

 Athletics

 The McPherson athletic teams are called the Bulldogs.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Kansas Collegiate Athletic Conference (KCAC) since the 1902–03 academic year.
 Their athletic team colors are red and white, with black being used as a complementary color in logos and uniforms.

 McPherson competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, soccer, tennis and track & field; while women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball; and co-ed sports include competitive cheer, competitive dance and shotgun sports.